There are two types of employee stock options: incentive stock options, or ISOs, and non-qualified stock options, or NSOs.

 That date is often your vesting date (unless you have an early exercise provision).
 Before the vesting date, you simply have a future promise.
 Once you reach the vesting date, you can act upon your option to exercise.

-When you exercise, you turn the value of the option into a value that you can use.
+When you exercise, you may turn the value of the option into a value that you can use.
 Said another way, at exercise, you turn the value of your options into actual cash that can be used for whatever you want (assuming your sell the shares, too).
+But this may not be the best option if you are looking to obtain long-term capital gains treatment.

 The vesting date is the first date your options become available.
 The number of options that vest on this date and subsequent dates is subject to the rules of your incentive stock option plan document.